highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 ## OpenTelemetry Collector

 The OpenTelemetry Collector is a vendor-agnostic proxy for receiving, processing, and exporting telemetry data.
 To integrate Firehose, you need to use a custom receiver that can interpret Firehose-formatted payloads.
+Thankfully, as of October 2024, a firehose receiver has been implemented in the `opentelemetry-collector-contrib` collector image.

 ## Custom Receivers

-The OpenTelemetry Collector supports custom receivers through the opentelemetry-collector-contrib repository.
+The OpenTelemetry Collector supports custom receivers through the [opentelemetry-collector-contrib])https://github.com/open-telemetry/opentelemetry-collector-contrib) repository.
 The Firehose receiver is not part of the core OpenTelemetry distribution, so you must use the contrib image.

-To use the contrib image, modify your OpenTelemetry Collector configuration as follows:
+To configure the receivers, modify your OpenTelemetry Collector configuration as follows:

 ```yaml
 receivers: